tusharmali017/tusharmali017/README.md

 ## 🔧 Projects I've Worked On

 ### 🚗 TiltGuard-MSP430
-- **Description**: Developed a communication gateway that bridges a serial MODBUS-enabled embedded system with a remote GUI using Ethernet.
-The Ethernet card receives data from the embedded system via UART using the MODBUS RTU protocol, then repackages and transmits the collected data over the network to a GUI using MODBUS TCP/IP.
-This architecture enables legacy embedded systems with UART-only communication to interface with modern TCP/IP-based applicationTiltGuard-MSP430 is a low-power tilt detection system using the MSP430G2553 microcontroller and the ADXL362 ultralow power accelerometer.
+- **Description**: TiltGuard-MSP430 is a low-power tilt detection system using the MSP430G2553 microcontroller and the ADXL362 ultralow power accelerometer.
 This project detects tilt or orientation change and can be used in tamper detection, anti-theft alarms, or motion-based control systems.
 The MSP430G2553 communicates with the ADXL362 via SPI and uses GPIO interrupts to detect motion.
 Designed for minimal power consumption and suitable for battery-powered applications.

 - **Tech**: MSP430, SPI Protocol, ADXL362 Accelerometer